Arrowtown: where to eat, what to do and where to stay

 Walking and Cycling around Arrowtown

 Arrowtown has the most picturesque part of the Queenstown Trail in my opinion.
 There is a fantastic path from Arrowtown to Kawarau Bridge (the home of the Bungy Jump) that follows the Arrow River.
 We strolled part of the trail one night after dinner and then decided to ride the Arrow River Ride (gradient easy) the next day.
 We used Queenstown Cycle Rental based at the head of the trail in Arrowtown (next to Dudley Cottage).
 There is also free all day parking right outside Dudley Cottage.

 They had bikes of all sizes and even a small frame, adult bike (small frame but adult tyres and no middle bar which fit perfectly for someone that barely scrapes five feet tall).
-We rented all of the gear and they set us off up the trial which takes 90 – 120 minutes to cycle and is gently downhill with some interesting uphills to keep you awake.
-The path is mostly gravel so it is “off road” but these are touring bikes, not mountain biking.
-The scenery is amazing and you can take the trail at your own pace with lots of places to stop for photos and it is essentially traffic free (there was about 10 minutes on a side road otherwise, it was a dedicated path).
+We rented all of the gear, and they set us off up the trail which takes 90 – 120 minutes to cycle and is gently downhill with some interesting uphills to keep you awake.
+The path is mostly gravel, so it is “off road,” but these are touring bikes, not mountain biking.
+The scenery is amazing, and you can take the trail at your own pace with lots of places to stop for photos, and it is essentially traffic free (there were about 10 minutes on a side road.
+Otherwise, it was a dedicated path).